MSU-DHI-Lab/kora-documentation/docs/getting-started/installing_kora_lamp.md

     Again, remember the semi-colon.
 Use a strong no-spaces password in place of `{strong-password}` (leaving the single quotes in place).

     !!! note "IMPORTANT"
-        Write down the password you use, because you'll need it for setting up Kora later on.
+        Write down the password you use, because you will need it for setting up Kora later on.

 1. Check that the user has privileges for the database:

         SHOW GRANTS FOR kora@localhost;

     The password displayed will be a hashed password, rather than the plain text one you provided.
 This is to keep the password secured; if someone wants to crack the password, they will have to brute force it from the hash.
-Even though this is much more secure, it is still a really good idea to not share even this hashed password (hence why it's blocked out here).
+Even though this is much more secure, it is still a really good idea to not share even this hashed password (hence why it is blocked out here).

 1. Exit MySQL: